CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ![image](https://github.com/CanKeles5/CENG502-Spring2023/assets/52157220/f7375765-19f9-4bdd-ba1b-5e4f19410849)

 Figure 1.
 Average cosine similarity of patches for different layers of a ViT-Base model.
+Source [1].

 Authors show that patches within a layer are mostly redundant as we go deeper in the model.
 In the last layers, the cosine similratiy between some pathces reaches 0.8.
 This implies that some of the patches are redundant and can be eliminated without much performance decrease.
 In this paper, authors propose a method to reduce the number of patches that are fed into the attention layers.
 For each layer a binary vector ml is used for representing if a patch is preserved or discarded.